-The J.E. & L.E.
-Mabee Library at the University of the Incarnate Word is the academic and intellectual center of the campus.
-The library is the focal point for individual or collaborative research and teaching in the 21st century by combining old traditions with new technological advancements in storing and disseminating data.
-The library houses a collection of more than 300,000 items in various formats and maintains current subscriptions to some 39,000 unique serial titles.
-The Audiovisual Collection features more than 17,000 items in many formats to support the academic curricula and to cultivate the visual arts.
-Some of the areas covered are musical compositions, feature films, documentaries, plays and foreign language materials.
+The J. E. & L. E. Mabee Library at the University of the Incarnate Word is the academic center of the campus.
+The library houses a collection of more than 300,000 items in various formats.
+It maintains current subscriptions to 785 serial titles and 110 databases, which increases user access to over 40,000 electronic full text articles.
+The Audiovisual Collection features more than 14,988 items in many formats to support the academic curricula and to cultivate the visual arts.
+In addition, the library holds 301,272 microforms.

-All library materials are classified and arranged in the stacks according to the Dewey Decimal Classification System, and are accessible by searching the Online Public Access Catalog (OPAC).
+All library materials are classified and arranged in the stacks according to the Dewey Decimal Classification System, and are accessible by searching the Voyager online catalog.